Epilepsy, Neuronal Circuit Function, Hippocampal Function, Imaging, Synaptic Physiology

-epilepsy, hippocampus, GABA receptors, thalamus
+epilepsy, hippocampus, circuit imaging, GABA receptors, thalamus

 My research interests center on understanding the cellular and molecular mechanisms underlying the development of epilepsy.
 Symptomatic seizure disorders such as temporal lobe epilepsy are among the most prevalent and least medically responsive forms of epilepsy.
 They are also among the most interesting.
 A presumably normal individual receives some injurious stimuli, which, at some distant time point results in the initiation of an epileptic state, characterized by recurrent spontaneous seizures.
 A better understanding these seizure-initiating mechanisms should facilitate development of enhanced therapeutic strategies to improve treatment, and perhaps eventually contribute to the development of a cure for epilepsy.